mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 ## 🛠️ Setup - Step 1 - Deploy Commvault from the AWS Marketplace

+This step deploys Commvault Backup & Recovery as a single Amazon EC2 instance running Microsoft Windows.

+See the Commvault Backup & Recovery BYOL

 1. Login to [AWS Console](https://aws.amazon.com/console/) as a user that can deploy new Amazon EC2, Amazon S3. and AWS IAM resources using Amazon CloudFormation.
 2. Open new browser tab to [AWS Marketplace](https://aws.amazon.com/marketplace) and search for ```Commvault```.
 3. Click [Commvault Backup & Recovery BYOL](https://aws.amazon.com/marketplace/pp/prodview-ecysdywnipxv6?sr=0-3&ref_=beagle&applicationId=AWSMPContessa).